shigebio/analysis_memo/Combine_results_Multiple_Runs_of_Adimixture_analysis.md

 ## Linux
 for K in {1..12}; do
     for i in {1..100}; do
-        # Run Admixture and output the log
+        # Run ADMIXTURE and output the log
         admixture -C 0.0001 -s $i --cv=10 Admixture-input.ped $K | tee log${K}_trial${i}.out
         # Save a Q file for each trial
         mv Admixture-input.${K}.Q Admixture-input.${K}_trial${i}.Q